walkawayy/TR1X/docs/tr1/GAMEFLOW.md

   </tr>
 </table>

+## Cutscenes
+The `cutscenes` section contains all the cinematic levels, used with the `play_cutscene` sequence.
+Its structure is identical to the `levels` section.

 ## Demos
-The `demos` section shows all the levels that can play a demo when the player leaves the main inventory screen idle for a while or by using the `/demo` command.
+The `demos` section contains all the levels that can play a demo when the player leaves the main inventory screen idle for a while or by using the `/demo` command.
 For the demos to work, these levels need to have demo data built-in.
 Aside from this requirement, this section works just like the `levels` section.